New Orleans Saints vs. New York Jets NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - New York has covered the spread twice at home, and is 2-4 overall there, this season.

-- This season, New York has hit the over in four of six games at home.
+- In four of six home games this season, New York has hit the over.

-- New Orleans is 3-3 overall, and 3-3 against the spread, away from home.
+- In away games, New Orleans is 3-3 overall and 3-3 against the spread.

-- The Saints are winless ATS (0-1) away from home as 5-point favorites or more.

-- This year, in three of six away games New Orleans has hit the over.
+- New Orleans has gone over the total in three of six road games this year.

 Powered by Data Skrive.